haani-niyaz/golang-template-repository/docs/continuous-integration/gitleaks.md

 ## How

-The mechanism to detect secrets and protect (undo commit with secret) is described [here](https://github.com/zricethezav/gitleaks#commands).
+The mechanism to detect secrets and protect (undo commit with a secret) is described [here](https://github.com/zricethezav/gitleaks#commands).

-## Setup
+## CI setup

-A gitleaks workflow is configured to run a detect operation on the `main` branch and no further configuration is required.
+!!! summary

+    No configuration required.

+A `gitleaks detect` command is run via a gitleaks Github workflow in `.github/workflows/gitleaks.yml`.

 !!! info

-    The gitleaks github action requires a paid licensed therefore a custom workflow has been setup instead.
+    The [gitleaks Github action](https://github.com/marketplace/actions/gitleaks) has a paid license restriction, therefore a custom workflow has been setup instead.
 It will fail the secret scan if secrets are detected and push alerts to Github security.

+## Local setup

+!!! done

+    This is already configured for you via [pre-commit](pre-commit.md#local-setup).